-In addition, when you interact with the Website, our servers may keep an activity log that collects information that does not identify you individually ("non-personally identifiable information").
-Generally, we collect the following categories of non-personally identifiable information:
+In addition, when you interact with the Website, our servers may keep an activity log that collects information that does not identify you individually.
+For example, we generally collect the following categories of information:

 - We collect and store connectivity and configuration data about the device you use to access the Website.
 This includes the type of device you are using (computer, mobile phone, tablet, etc.); the operating system it is running; and the browser type, version and language settings, and the language your browser is set to.

-- We collect and store service use data, including data about the pages you visit, the emails you view, the Website that referred you, the time of day of your visit and software crash reports.
+- We collect and store service use data, including data about the pages you visit, the Website that referred you, and the time of day of your visit.

-- We collect and store imprecise location data (e.g., location derived from your IP address or language data that indicates your country).
+- We collect IP addresses and may derive imprecise location data from that (e.g., location derived from your IP address or language data that indicates your country).

 - We collect and store device identifiers, including your browser user agent.